mlswg/mls-protocol/draft-ietf-mls-protocol.md

   context in which the LeafNode is being validated (as defined in
   {{ratchet-tree-node-contents}}).

-* Verify that the following fields in the KeyPackage are unique among the members of the group (including any other members added in the same Commit):
+* Verify that the following fields in the LeafNode are unique among the members of the group (including any other members added in the same Commit):

     * `public_key`
     * `credential.signature_key`

+* Verify that the extensions in the leaf node are supported.
+The ID for each extension in the `extensions` field MUST be listed in the field `capabilities.extensions` of the LeafNode.

 ## Ratchet Tree Evolution